155 Varick St at Vandam St, SoHo

 The Time: Monday May 16, right before 6pm.
 I was coming from an audition, and wanted to find a casual spot to wait for the boyfriend to leave the office so we could go do something fun!
 Like eat our weight in Ethiopian food and go see Black Swan for $3 at Syndicated.

-The Drank: Glass of the Roussanne 2014 from Mendocino, CA. All their wine is on tap; I’m slightly uncomfortable with this, but it’s clearly a movement in the wine world so I can get behind it.
+The Drank: Glass of the Roussanne 2014 from Mendocino, CA. All their wine is on tap; I’m slightly uncomfortable with this, but it’s clearly a movement in the wine world so I gotta get behind it.
 They make all their own wine, because they have wines called “Sohovignon Blanc” and “Downtown White.”
 Their happy hour offers $5 off all glasses of wine, so my Roussanne went from $12 to $7 and I feel good about that.
 Happy hour ends at 6, so I made it in the nick of time.
-The wine was good, but I asked to try it, and the bartender just gave me a whole glass.
+The wine is good, but I asked to try it, and the bartender just gave me a whole glass.
 Whatever, it’s $5 off, but I might’ve gone with something different otherwise.
-I also got marinated olives which is the perfect bar snack, in my humble opinion.
+I also get marinated olives which is the perfect bar snack, in my humble opinion.

 Should You Drink Here Alone?
 Sure.
 City Winery is a charming relief from the craziness of other SoHo bars.
 I’m sure it’s not like that when their events start, so go for happy hour to get that sweet deal and some quality you time.